 How to Study the Bible: Background

-When you start to study a chapter of the Bible, do some background study of the book.
+When you start to study a chapter of the Bible, the first step is to get some background information about the book.
 If you have a study Bible like this one (ESV Study Bible), you can look in the notes at the beginning of the book or you can go to my favorite online commentary: Dr. Constables Expository Bible Study Notes

-Find out who wrote the book, it’s purpose, it’s context in history, the date it was written and any other pertinent background information.
+Find out who wrote the book, its purpose, its cultural context in history, the date it was written, and any other pertinent background information.
 (You will not need to do this step every time you sit down to study God’s Word – just when you start a new chapter.)

 Here is how we would apply background study to Psalm 46:1-11:

 Authorship – Who wrote the book ?
 While many Psalms were written by King David, some suspect that King Hezekiah wrote this psalm after God’s deliverance from Sennacherib according to Dr. Constable’s Commentary.